Disclosure: Some posts may contain affiliate links or are promotional articles. I only endorse brands that I trust.

 It’s not really until I started blogging that I realised I’ve done all this, because usually I make myself too busy to think.
 I’ve been charging forward for so long I never really stopped to take it all in or realise just how much I stress I was putting myself under.

 Then comes the pandemic and I’m forced to stop.
-I stopped and thought and I realised I was going to have to start to do things differently because the stress and the constant on switch wasn’t doing me (or my family) any good…
+I stopped for the first time since leaving education and I realised I was going to have to start to do things differently because the stress and the constant on switch wasn’t doing me (or my family) any good…

 As to why I keep myself so busy, well that can be for another blog post for another day but I think this why even I don’t see blogging as the hard work it really is.